DebashreeBhattacharjee28/SQL-Server-Integration-Service/README.md

 <figure>
 <img src="Image/SSAS outcome.PNG">
-<figcaption>"Screenshot of the SSAS browser showing the analysis of Sales of Product Category and Subcategory for the year 2013 for each quarter for Australia"</figcaption>
+<figcaption>Fig: Screenshot of the SSAS browser showing the analysis of Sales of Product Category and Subcategory for the year 2013 for each quarter for Australia</figcaption>
 </figure>